 In-house historians throughout will share their expert knowledge about weaponry and dwellings with you, bringing the story of Dublin to life.
 Dublinia has a load of artefacts on loan from the National Museum of Ireland, plus you’ll also see Viking skeletons and a new guest exhibition from York about Viking heroism.
 Finish your visit by climbing the 96 steps of St Michael’s Tower, built 1667, for spectacular views of the city.

-The museum is open daily from 10 am-6:30 pm.
+The museum is open Thursday to Sunday from 10 am-4:30 pm.
 A family ticket is €30 (2 adults & 2 children aged 4-12), while an adult ticket costs €12, toddlers go free, and concessions are available for students and senior citizens.
 You can book tickets in advance online.